top of page

 Now that you understand the metrics to measure and the importance of measuring these metrics, you're probably wondering how best to measure your employees' performance at work.
 Here are proven methods that any employer can employ.

 1. Determine performance standards and individual goals: As we mentioned earlier, ensure that there is a set standard against which management can access the performance of employees.
-For I stance, if each call center agent is supposed to close out 50 inquires every day, measuring performance, in this case, is a little easy because you only need to check the number of customers the employee has interacted with and grow well he or she solved each problem.
+For I stance, if each call center agent is supposed to close out 50 inquires every day, measuring performance, in this case, is a little easier because you only need to check the number of customers the employee has interacted with and grow well he or she solved each problem.

 2. Monitor employee performance throughout the year: The true performance of an employee can be very well understood by evaluating the effectiveness of the employee within a year.